Olympus PEN-F vs Sony RX10

 It is notable that the RX10 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The PEN-F does not feature such a mic input.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the RX10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX10 was succeeded by the Sony RX10 II.
+Both the PEN-F and the RX10 have been discontinued, but can regularly be found used on eBay.
+The RX10 was replaced by the Sony RX10 II, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus PEN-F and the Sony RX10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.